Run London Like a Pro: Unusual Tips for Success

 The crowd will lift you.
 And possibly more than you can possibly imagine.
 But the crowd thins out on certain parts of the course.

-Seeing friends or loved ones will give you a special lift.
+Seeing your loved ones (friends and family) will give you a special lift.
 Try and get them to stand away from the main crowd so they are easily seen, and can encourage you when you need it most.

 Towards the end of the run, your glycogen levels start to get depleted.
 That’s why energy gels come in handy at this stage.
 But they are not to everyone’s taste.